Sapa Is Worth Visiting: Essential Tips for the Best Experience Before You Go

 It’s one of the towns in Lao Cai, often called the gateway to the northern highlands of Vietnam.
 From Hanoi, it takes about 6 to 8 hours to get there, depending on the type of transportation you choose.

-Visiting Sapa is easy since it’s a popular travel spot with plenty of services.
+Visiting Sapa is very straightforward since it’s a popular travel spot with plenty of services.
 But before you go, there are a few things to keep in mind to make the most of your trip.

 Here’s what I learned, along with some tips to help you avoid the mistakes I made.